-For the years ended December 31, 2022 and 2021, we incurred income based incentive fees of \$11.2 million and \$9.8 million, of which \$0.5 million and \$7.5 million, respectively, were waived.
-The increase in net incentive fees was driven by growing investment income and the expiration of the full income based incentive fee waiver on July 31, 2021.
+For the years ended December 31, 2023 and 2022, we incurred income based incentive fees of \$17.5 million and \$11.2 million, of which \$0.3 million and \$0.5 million, respectively, were waived.
+The increase in net incentive fees was driven by growing pre-incentive fee net investment income.

-For the years ended December 31, 2022 and 2021 we (reversed) accrued \$(6.3) million and \$6.3 million, respectively, of capital gains based incentive fees.
-As of December 31, 2022 and 2021, \$0 and \$6.3 million, respectively, was accrued and unpaid.
+For the years ended December 31, 2023 and 2022 we recorded (reversed) \$0 and (\$6.3) million, respectively, of capital gains based incentive fees.
+As of December 31, 2023 and 2022, no capital gains based incentive fees were outstanding.
 The fluctuation in accumulated incentive fees on cumulative unrealized capital appreciation was attributable to the inception to date performance of the investment portfolio.